International Chapter Executive Board Biographies

-Alix Smith, Recording Secretary, International Chapter of the P.E.O.
+Alix Smith, Organizer, International Chapter of the P.E.O.
 Sisterhood

-Alix Smith is recording secretary of International Chapter of the P.E.O.
+Alix Smith is organizer of International Chapter of the P.E.O.
 Sisterhood.
 Born in Fort Huachuca, Arizona, Alix grew up in Bisbee and, in 1992, became a member of her mother’s P.E.O. chapter, T. Later, Alix transferred to Chapter AY in Phoenix, where she is still a member.

 Alix was appointed to Arizona’s P.E.O.
 Educational Loan Fund Committee for two years prior to being elected to the Arizona State Chapter executive board in 2002; she presided at the 2009 Arizona convention.
 In 2009, Alix was appointed to a six-year term on P.E.O.’s International Finance and Audit Committees and was elected to serve as an investment trustee for the P.E.O.
 Foundation; she served as chairman of the committees from 2013-2015.